 2. Make a plan

 When it comes to keeping up with work, everyone’s different.
-Some people like to work every morning, and some every afternoon.
+Some people like to work every morning, and some every evening.
 Some will cram a full-time week into three days, then take four days off.

-Whatever your style, just make sure you have some kind of plan in place and keep those ducks corralled.
+Whatever your style, just make sure you have some kind of plan in place and keep those ducks firmly corralled.

 It’s very easy to fall behind with work and admin when you’re travelling, and having a schedule of sorts can help you keep calm and keep things under control.